FACULTY FREQUENTLY ASKED QUESTIONS

 You have many choices for presenting or lecturing online, whether you want to use slides, or just create an audio or video presentation.
 The following are all relatively easy to learn:

-For tests and quizzes offered online in Blackboard, help ensure academic integrity by creating a large question pool from which you draw your test, randomizing the questions for the test taker, and add other test options like no backtracking, time limits, or password enabling, depending on the nature of the test.
+• For tests and quizzes offered online in Brightspace, help ensure academic integrity by creating a large question pool from which you draw your test, randomizing the questions for the test taker, and add other test options like no backtracking, time limits, or password enabling, depending on the nature of the test.
 To review these options and find those most appropriate for your tests, see Test and Survey Options.

-Plagiarism in writing assignments occur no more frequently for students in online classes than those who attend only in-person classes, because all students have access to the internet.
-For writing assignments submitted online, consider using SafeAssign or Turnitin in Blackboard.
+• Plagiarism in writing assignments occur no more frequently for students in online classes than those who attend only in-person classes, because all students have access to the internet.
+For writing assignments submitted online, consider using Turnitin in Brightspace.
 This may allow you to reduce the chances of plagiarism by noting similarities of content submitted with other content.
 You can also use Google to search for specific odd phrases and vocabulary that don’t seem to fall into the student’s usual writing patterns.
 Consider asking students to review the originality report and resubmit after revising, if need be.

 Please see below for some options for reproducing these online: